Skip to Main Content

 Key takeaways

-• Get mortgage rate quotes within 45 days to minimize the impact to your credit score.
+• Keep your mortgage preapproval requests within a 45-day window to help minimize the impact to your credit score.

 How many lenders should I apply to for a mortgage?

 When applying for a mortgage, it’s best to compare at least three lenders, according to the Consumer Financial Protection Bureau (CFPB).
-Doing so can help you uncover the ideal combination of loan type, interest rate and fees that meets your needs.
+This can help you uncover the ideal combination of loan type, interest rate and fees that meets your needs.
+It can also help you negotiate with a lender you like if you have a lower offer from a competitor.

 Comparison-shopping pays off financially, as well.
 In fact, applying with multiple mortgage lenders helps you save money — as much as $1,200 a year, according to Freddie Mac research.